taranvohra/Siteglide-docs/graphql/tutorial-8-building-a-liquid-api-get-endpoint-page-powered-by-graphql-queries.md

 # Related Articles

+*   SiteGurus have created the Live Updates API as part of the SiteBuilder module- designed as an incredibly flexible API endpoint for refreshing almost any Siteglide Layout with different filters- this may save you time implementing your own API endpoint: <https://www.sitegurus.io/documentation/sitebuilder/live_updates/introduction>

 *   The [Siteglide Support Policy](https://help.siteglide.com/article/62-siteglide-support-policy) explains how you can get support with planning projects and writing custom code.&#x20;

 *   MDN have comprehensive documentation on the XML HTTP Request and how to use it in your Front End JavaScript Code: <https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest>
+    You can also use the modern <https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API> as an alternative.

 *   Those developers who prefer to use jQuery when writing JavaScript can read more about Ajax Requests here: <https://api.jquery.com/jquery.ajax/>&#x20;